 If you are brave and you’d like to live 4 seconds of free-fall and 111m of pure adrenaline with a spectacular backdrop of the majestic Victoria Falls , go straight to the famous Victoria Falls Bridge, on the way towards Zambia.
 Here there ‘s a stand where you can book your bungee Jump, undoubtedly one of the most scenic in the World.

 Getting there: the easiest way is by flight From Joburg.
 Close to the falls there are 2 airports , Victoria falls airport ( Zimbabwe side ) and Livingstone airport ( Zambia side ).

 Where to sleep: the best place is Victoria Falls Town, here there is a different range of accommodations, from camp sites to expensive Lodges.
 I slept at Victoria falls rest camp (www.vicfallsrestcamp.com).
 At the reception hall there is a small travel agency offering and arranging all the trips and activities you need.
 Along the main road you’ll also find some restaurants (I ate at Mama africa restaurant).
 If you want to try a more fancy experience try Boma restaurant.

 Reservation: you can book your activities directly with your accommodations or with a local tour operator in the town.

-Itinerary: i spent in Victoria Falls 2 days , the first i visited the Zimbabwe side in the morning, then i had the helicopter flight in the afternoon; the second day i visited the Zambia side and in the afternoon i had the sunset cruise.
+Itinerary: I spent 2 days in Victoria Falls, the first day i visited the Zimbabwe side in the morning, then i had the helicopter flight in the afternoon; the second day i visited the Zambia side and in the afternoon i had the sunset cruise.
 Victoria falls is also the most useful place where to start a trip around Botswana.
 In fact it’s only 80 km from Kasane and Chobe National Park.

 Elicopeter’s flight video: https://www.travelwithbrothers.com/zimbabwe-videos/